Do you need to add a GDPR agreement to your forms? A GDPR agreement form field is essential if your website is used by people from the EU or the UK.

 Here are 2 things to keep in mind if you get ‘right to be forgotten’ requests:

 - In WPForms, entry deletion is permanent.
 Once you delete form entries, they can’t be recovered unless you have website backups.
+However, you can move an entry to “Trash” which allows you to either restore them or permanently delete them later.

 - You don’t usually need to delete personal data from backups.
 Most backup plugins will overwrite your old backups automatically over a few days or weeks.

-Create Your GDPR Agreement Form Now
+Create Your GDPR Consent Form Now

-Next Step: Export Your Form Entries
+Next, Export Your Form Entries

 Do you want to export your form entries?
 Maybe you need to use them in a different platform, or analyze your data in different ways.